SalvatoreSantamaria/working-with-git-branches/readme.md

 Use the CLI in the terminal: `gh pr checkout 1234` _see the open with GitHub CLI submenu in the pull request_ If you use `git pull` for PR's, you are merging in the code from the PR to the local branch.
 When you `git push` code next, the PR pulled code will go onto your current remote branch.
+  `git pull --rebase` will use rebase instead of the default merge.

 ## Oh My Git! notes